Skip to content

 Apply configuration changes with composition-by-default semantics.

-Default behavior: Compose (merge dicts, extend lists) Operators: =key: value - Replace operator: completely replace value (override default) ~key: null - Remove operator: delete key or list items (idempotent) key: value - Compose (default): merge dict or extend list
+Default behavior: Compose (merge dicts, extend lists) Operators: =key: value - Replace operator: completely replace value (override default) ~key: null - Remove operator: delete key or list items (errors if missing) key: value - Compose (default): merge dict or extend list

 Composition-by-Default Philosophy